Gemello-Digitale-Bologna/URBIA/DEPLOYMENT-PLAN.md

 ## Phase 1: Replace Docker Sandbox with Modal

 **Goal**: Replace Docker-in-Docker sandbox with Modal stateful functions sharing a persistent workspace.

+Ingestion pipeline will be greatly simplified: Modal will manage all artifacts uploads to S3 (see later on, point 2.4)

 ### 1.1 Modal Setup & Configuration